MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 Once you've set up Azure Kubernetes Service on-premises and created a Kubernetes cluster, we provide a couple ways to manage and monitor your Kubernetes infrastructure:

-- **On-premises using popular tools like Kubectl and Kubernetes dashboard** - use an open-source, web-based interface to deploy applications to a Kubernetes cluster, manage cluster resources, troubleshoot, and view running applications.
+- **On-premises using popular tools like Kubectl and Kubernetes dashboard** - Use an open-source, web-based interface to deploy applications to a Kubernetes cluster, manage cluster resources, troubleshoot, and view running applications.
-- **In the Azure portal using Azure Arc** - use Azure Arc to manage applications deployed on Kubernetes clusters across your cloud and on-premises environments.
-Azure Kubernetes Service and Kubernetes clusters deployed across your cloud and on-premises environments.
+- **In the Azure portal using Azure Arc** - Use Azure Arc to manage applications deployed on top of Kubernetes clusters across your cloud and on-premises environments.
 <br>Azure Arc also enables you to manage your Kubernetes clusters with other Azure services including:

   - Azure Monitor